ryan-mcclue/ryan-mcclue/src/knowledge.md

 FreePower technology allows QI charging mats to support concurrent device charging

 * USART:
+CAN and UART bus length a lot longer as asynchronous, each side having own clock

 * SPI:
 necessarily full-duplex, i.e. must send to recieve
+SPI has shared clock, so longer bus length causes issues SPI requires one dedicated signal for each device

 * I2C:

 infrared is heat.
 LED can give of narrow band of infrared.